-I remember the day Karen Topper, Executive Director of Green Mountain Self Advocates, asked, “can we create a sexuality education curriculum where people with developmental disabilities are teachers and are actively involved in creating this educational tool?”
+A group of people learning about sexuality education for people with intellectual and developmental disabilities.
+I remember the day Karen Topper, Executive Director of Green Mountain Self Advocates, asked, “Can we create a sexuality education curriculum where people with developmental disabilities are teachers and are actively involved in creating this educational tool?”
 This startling statement pushed my thinking.
-My usual thoughts were that I and other professionals would create a curriculum and we would be the teachers, not people with disabilities.
+My usual thoughts were that I and other professionals would create a curriculum, and we would be the teachers, not people with disabilities.
+And then, I started to imagine, and now, I ask you to imagine…

 Can you imagine a sexuality education class for people with developmental disabilities where the teachers are people with disabilities?

-Can you imagine if all of our work encompassed, “nothing about us without us” and we had people with disabilities actively involved in creating materials and classes?
+Can you imagine if all of our work encompassed “nothing about us without us” and we had people with disabilities actively involved in creating materials and classes?

 Can you imagine people with developmental disabilities seeing themselves as part of the solution and valued for their contribution?